Buckeyes anyone? I have yet to meet someone who can resist these sweet peanut butter balls dipped in chocolate. They’re just so good!

 - Add the peanut butter, butter, and vanilla to a large bowl or stand mixer and cream together for 30 seconds.

-- Chill the mixture in the refrigerator for 30 minutes.
+- Chill the mixture in the refrigerator for at least 30 minutes.

 - Line a cookie sheet with parchment paper.
-Portion the peanut butter mixture out with a medium cookie scoop and roll into balls.
+Portion the peanut butter mixture out with a one tablespoon scoop and roll into balls.
 Place them on the cookie sheet and chill in the freezer for 20 to 30 minutes.
 Do not freeze for more than 30 minutes prior to dipping.
 Place in the refrigerator if not ready to dip.

 - Just before removing the balls from the freezer, melt the chocolate melting wafers in a wide bowl or glass in 30-second intervals, stirring between each, until fully melted.
 Don’t let the balls sit out too long before dipping because they can start to sweat and it will make it hard for the chocolate to stick.